 Repair

-Exploring Interventions to Prolong Health of Critical Marine Ecosystems
+Exploring Pathways to Prolong the Health of Critical Marine Ecosystems and Avert Dangerous Climate Tipping Points

 Marine Ecosystem Health

-Unfortunately, the current rate of marine ecosystem damage is staggering, and continues to increase.
+The current rate of marine ecosystem damage is staggering and continues to increase.
 50 percent of Earth’s coral reefs have been lost since 1950, and Arctic summer sea ice extent is declining by 13 percent per decade, since satellite tracking first began 40 years ago.

-Many scientists warn that marine ecosystems are reaching dangerous transitions which may lead to potentially irreversible changes in ecosystem composition and functioning—including through climate feedback loops that can reinforce changes to marine ecosystems.
+Many scientists warn that some marine ecosystems and cryosphere elements are reaching dangerous tipping points that would lead to irreversible changes in these critical and complex ecosystems, and trigger additional climate feedback loops that further fuel such changes.

 50 percent of Earth’s coral reefs have been lost since 1950, and Arctic summer sea ice extent is declining by 13 percent per decade, since satellite tracking first began 40 years ago.